jia6y/flomo-to-obsidian/README.md

 <br />

 ## Support 🧑🏻‍💻
-Please feel free to reach out to me if there's any issue or questions. :)
+Please feel free to reach out to me or log an Issue here if there's any questions. :)

 <br />